Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations

 In some systems, shocks and turbulent dissipation can additionally power enhanced [\ion{C}{2}] emission \citep{Appleton2013,Lesaffre2013}, enabling [\ion{C}{2}] to probe both radiative and mechanical feedback linked to the formation of massive stars.
-Interferometric observations with the Atacama Large Millimeter/submillimeter Array (ALMA) have enabled detailed studies of high-redshift objects in the FIR, in particular the [\ion{C}{2}] line, which is now routinely observed up to $z\sim7$ (e.g., \citealt{Stacey10,Delooze14,HC15,Maiolino15,Matthee17,Smit18,Zanella18,Fujimoto19,LF20,Rizzo21,Bouwens22,Kaasinen24}).
+Interferometric observatories such as the Atacama Large Millimeter/submillimeter Array (ALMA) have enabled detailed studies of high-redshift objects, particularly by constraining [\ion{C}{2}] up to $z\sim11$ (e.g., \citealt{Stacey10,Delooze14,HC15,Maiolino15,Matthee17,Smit18,Zanella18,Fujimoto19,LF20,Rizzo21,Bouwens22,Fudamoto24,Kaasinen24}).

-Recent efforts have been made to investigate the spatial distribution of [\ion{C}{2}] emission in early star-forming galaxies. \cite{Fujimoto19} conducted a $uv$-visibility plane stacking analysis of 18 star-forming galaxies (${\rm SFR}\sim 10-70\,M_{\odot}$) at $z\sim 5-7$ from deep ALMA data and first reported the existence of extended [\ion{C}{2}] emission (namely, the [\ion{C}{2}] halo).
-This work demonstrated that the stacked radial profile of [\ion{C}{2}] surface brightness is significantly more extended than that of the UV continuum and reaches a radius of $\sim 10\,$kpc, far beyond the effective radius of the stacked galaxies ($r_{\rm e} = 1.1\,$kpc) and out to scales characteristic of their inner ($\sim 0.1-0.3R_\mathrm{vir}$) circumgalactic medium \citep[CGM; e.g.,][]{Tumlinson17,Stern21,Gurvich2023}.
+Recent efforts have been made to investigate the spatial distribution of [\ion{C}{2}] emission in early star-forming galaxies. \cite{Fujimoto19} conducted a $uv$-visibility plane stacking analysis of 18 star-forming galaxies (${\rm SFR}\sim 10-70\,M_{\odot}/{\rm yr}$) at $z\sim 5-7$ from deep ALMA data and first reported the existence of extended [\ion{C}{2}] emission (namely, the [\ion{C}{2}] halo).
+This work demonstrated that the stacked radial profile of [\ion{C}{2}] surface brightness is significantly more extended than that of the UV continuum and reaches a distance of $\sim 10\,$kpc, far beyond the effective radius of the stacked galaxies ($r_{\rm e} = 1.1\,$kpc) and out to scales characteristic of their inner ($\sim 0.1-0.3R_\mathrm{vir}$) circumgalactic medium \citep[CGM; e.g.,][]{Tumlinson17,Stern21,Gurvich2023}.